 Residency Program in Oral and Maxillofacial Surgery

 The University of Cincinnati Division of Oral & Maxillofacial Surgery residency program first gained accreditation in 1957 and has been in existence since 1913-14.
-The program has been the leading source for Oral & Maxillofacial education and patient care in the greater Cincinnati area.
+The program is the leading source for Oral & Maxillofacial education and patient care in the greater Cincinnati area.

-The Oral and Maxillofacial Surgery residency training program, which received its most recent full five-year accreditation in February of 2016, offers training in treatment for facial trauma, surgical reconstruction of skeletal deformities, pathology of the oral & maxillofacial regions, facial cosmetic surgery, dento-alveolar surgery and ambulatory anesthesia.
+The Oral & Maxillofacial Surgery residency training program, which received its most recent full five-year accreditation in February of 2016, offers training in correction of skeletal deformities, trauma, reconstructive jaw surgery, temporomandibular joint surgery, pathology of the oral and maxillofacial regions, facial cosmetic surgery, dento-alveolar surgery, and ambulatory anesthesia.

 To find out more about Oral & Maxillofacial Surgery, please visit the American Association of Oral Maxillofacial Surgeons (AAOMS) website.

-An optional educational track is available for the MD degree.
-To qualify, the candidate must pass Part I of the National Medical Licensing Exam to enter the third year of medical school at the University of Cincinnati after first completing the four-year Oral and Maxillofacial Surgery residency program.
+An optional educational track is available to obtain an MD degree.
+To qualify, the candidate must pass Part I of the National Medical Licensing Exam to enter the third year of medical school at the University of Cincinnati after first completing the four-year Oral & Maxillofacial Surgery residency program.
 Candidates must then complete the third and fourth year of medical school, plus one year of internship.

-Resident OMSITE (Oral and Maxillofacial Surgery In-service Testing Examination) scores are consistently very competitive with the national average.
+Resident OMSITE (Oral and Maxillofacial Surgery In-service Testing Examination) scores are consistently very competitive to the national average.

 Michael J. Grau, Jr., DMD - Residency Program Director

 Aimee F. Mezher, BA - Residency Program Coordinator